keptn/keptn.github.io/content/docs/0.10.x/reference/cli/_index.md

 icon: help
 ---

 In this section, the functionality and commands of the Keptn CLI are described.
 The Keptn CLI allows installing, configuring, and uninstalling Keptn.
-Furthermore, the CLI allows creating projects, onboarding services, and sending new artifact events.
+Furthermore, the CLI allows creating projects, services, and sending new artifact events.

 ## Prerequisites
 - All prerequisites from the [setup](../../operate/install/#prerequisites) are needed.